SukritanGupta/Github_practice/README.md

 # Basic Git commands
-1> git pull --> to pull latest changes from the main branch in remote repo.
+1> git pull --> to pull latest changes from the main branch in remote repo\
-2> git push--> to push the changes into the remote repo.
+2> git push--> to push the changes into the remote repo\
-3> git fetch ---> to check the latest changes in the remote repo.
+3> git fetch ---> to check the latest changes in the remote repo

 ### difference between git fetch and git pull:
 git pull check the latest changes and also pull the latest changes in my system and git fetch only check the latest changes in remote repo.